 The Central Texas Food Bank is working hard to close the hunger gap and we want you to join us!
 Our mission is “to nourish hungry people and lead the community in the fight against hunger”.
 We are accomplishing this not only with our amazing programing and fundraising events, but by hiring motivated, mission driven employees who have the drive to end hunger.

 The Central Texas Food Bank is looking for a dynamic CDL A Route Delivery Driver in our Operations Department.
 We are in need of an experienced CDL A Route Delivery Driver.
 The purpose of this position is to load and unload trucks and to provide timely and efficient transportation of food products from donors to the Food Bank and back to our partner agencies.
 It requires dependable assistance in warehouse operations and safety procedures with emphasis on receipt and storage of incoming product.
 This position works independently and with minimal direct supervision.

-As a CDL A Route Delivery Driver, your responsibilities are but not limited to
+As a CDL A Route Delivery Driver, you will

-- Transports food from donors to the Food Bank and from the Food Bank to various agencies; including loading, driving, and unloading.
+- Transport food from donors to the Food Bank and from the Food Bank to various agencies; including loading, driving, and unloading.

 - Develop good working relationships with store personnel and agency personnel, and immediately notify

-- Keeps accurate, legible log of the weights and sources of all food and grocery products donated and all agency receipts and shortages.
+- Keep accurate, legible log of the weights and sources of all food and grocery products donated and all agency receipts and shortages.

-- Assesses the condition of donated food, placing acceptable products in proper storage and immediately discarding unacceptable product.
+- Assess the condition of donated food, placing acceptable products in proper storage and immediately discard unacceptable product.

-- Marks and sorts perishable foods that require special handling.
+- Mark and sort perishable foods that require special handling.

-- Maintains the freezers and cooler in a neat and orderly condition.
+- Maintain the freezers and cooler in a neat and orderly condition.

-- Maintains vehicle condition logs and immediately informs Transportation Manager of any problems concerning Food Bank vehicles including accidents, mechanical failure, or need for maintenance.
+- Maintain vehicle condition logs and immediately informs Transportation Manager of any problems concerning Food Bank vehicles including accidents, mechanical failure, or need for maintenance.

-- Operates forklifts, jacks, trucks, and other warehouse equipment in a safe manner.
+- Operate forklifts, jacks, trucks, and other warehouse equipment in a safe manner.

-- Works cooperatively with warehouse staff and assists with warehouse duties when time permits.
+- Work cooperatively with warehouse staff and assists with warehouse duties when time permits.

-- Complies with all health regulations and other laws that govern food handling.
+- Comply with all health regulations and other laws that govern food handling.

 - Perform additional duties as assigned.